scheinerman/Misc.jl/README.md

 ----------------

 This is used to create permutation graphs.
 It requires both the `SimpleGraphs` and `Permutations` modules.
-These can be found in our repositories `scheinerman/SimpleGraphs.jl` and `scheinerman/Permutations.jl`.
+These can be found in the repositories `scheinerman/SimpleGraphs.jl` and `scheinerman/Permutations.jl`.